 Why I’m a volunteer mentor

-For this year's Volunteers Week (1st-7th June), guest contributor Tochi shares his experience of being a volunteer mentor.
+For this year's National Mentoring Day and the launch of The Careers & Enterprise Company's #UnexpectedMentor campaign, guest contributor Tochi shares his experience of being a volunteer mentor.
 He volunteers at Brunel University through the National Mentoring Consortium scheme, a process whereby ethnic minority undergraduates are linked with professionals to gain support and experience to prepare them for entry into the world of work.

 Why did you become a mentor?